grantjoy/code-challenges/message_mangler/README.md

 ## Goals

-The program should be able to handle very large files (100 MB+) with very long messages.
-Avoid storing too much data in memory.
+The program should be able to handle very large files (1 terabyte) with very long messages.
 It will be evaluated for efficiency and completeness.
 Tests are nice but not required.